 2021 Summer: Twelfth Night by William Shakespeare, directed by Greg Bastien, Lake Nokomis Presbyterian Church and Lake Nokomis Community Center (outside)

-October: The Hound of the Baskervilles by A. Conan Doyle, adapted by Steven LaVigne, directed by Greg Bastien.
-Lake Nokomis Community Center.
+October: The Hound of the Baskervilles * by A. Conan Doyle, adapted by Steven LaVigne, directed by Greg Bastien.
+Lake Nokomis Presbyterian Church

 Greg Bastien - Director